Home / Europe / Spain

 • Stay hydrated with bottled water

-Spain's summer heat increases dehydration risk; tap water is generally safe but bottled water is widely available
+Spain's summer heat increases dehydration risk; tap water is generally potable but bottled water is widely available

 • Research regional food festivals before attending